This section provides current information on unemployment benefit, procedures for claiming it and the requirements for eligibility.

 You have unemployment insurance if:

-- you are employed under an employment contract, an authorship contract or a patent agreement, including in positions to which you were elected;
+- you are employed under an employment contract, an authorship contract or a patent agreement, including in positions to which you were elected or you are politician or public official and you receive wages according to special laws;

 - you are in the National Defence system professional military service, a volunteer soldier, on other active service, or a managed reserve soldier called up for exercise, training or to perform service tasks;